georgetown-analytics/Safety-Recommenders/README.md

 # Safety-Recommenders
 Cohort 11 Capstone Project for the Certificate of Data Science at Georgetown University School of Continuing Studies.

-Instructions: Our main file "Safety Recommenders Projecs" contains the following notebooks whhich should be run in the following order:
+Instructions: Our main file "Safety Recommenders Projecs" contains the following notebooks which should be run in the following order:

 1. Data ingestion and wrangling
 2. Feature exploration